-During more active years Mr. Terry played a large part in the community where he made his home, being particularly well known in agricultural circles.
-He was a member of the Cooksville Fall Fair Board for some 20 years; of the Sheridan Public School Board for 18 years; president of the Clarkson Fruit Growers Asso-ciation, and vice-president of the Ontario Fruit and Vegetable Growers Association for many years.
+During more active years Mr. Terry played a large part in the community where he made his known in agricultural circles.
+He was a member of the Cooksville Fall Fair Board for some 20 years; of the Sheridan Public School of the Sheridan Funct School Board for 18 years; president of the Clarkson Fruit Growers Asso-ciation, and vice-president of the Ontario Fruit and Vegetable Growers Association for many years.
 For 29 years he also served as treasurer of the United Church at Clarkson.